Crew App: Building a Brand Foundation

 Here is a look at the process of building the (ever-evolving!)
 Crew brand.

+The first step to a successful brand audit and redesign is to make sure that you understand your customer.
 When we tell others that we listen to our customer at Crew, we really mean it.
 We are constantly seeking to better understand our customers in a variety of ways; by sending out customer surveys, by conducting in-person interviews, by visiting real teams on-site and by reviewing a 24/7 company-wide accessible customer support channel.
 This has been a joint effort by our co-founders, marketing, sales and design teams.

 Our surveys have focused around the following questions: